ben-ng/phonegap-air/README.md

 ### Enhancements

-I'm a full-time student with a near full-time job, so these will be a very low priority for me.
+I'm a full-time student with a full-time job, so these will be a very low priority for me.
 If you need something badly @mention me on [twitter](https://twitter.com/_benng) or email me at `me [at] benng.me` and we'll work something out.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Ben Ng
+Copyright (c) 2015 Ben Ng

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal